-A 3T to 14T mark is written by applying a multiple-pulse train of short write pulses.
+A 3T to 14T mark is written by applying a multiple-pulse train of short write pulses or by applying a single write pulse.

 The recording power has two basic levels: the Write power (Pw) and the Bias power (Pb), which are the optical powers incident at the entrance surface of the disk and used for writing marks and spaces.